CBEP-SoCB-Details/CBEP_Sediment/Derived_Data/Prepare_data.md

 methods changed.
 As a consequence, “totals” have included different numbers of constituents.
 Further, to make “totals” fully comparable to benchmarks or other studies, well-defined sets of compounds need to be summed.
-The result is a number of “totals” that were used in historical analyses, but that are not of value here.
+The results are a number of “totals” that were used in historical analyses, but those are not of value here.

 ## PAH Data

 Three historic PAH “Totals” were included in the data.
-FOr analysis or reanalysis of raw data, we do not want to include them, so we removbe them here.
+For analysis or reanalysis of raw data, we do not want to include them, so we remove them here.

 ``` r